A Part of Småland

 Industrial environments and old forests in Mullsjö

 13 longer and shorter routes in the areas around Mullsjö offer a great variety of trails for hikers to choose from.
 Ryfors old mill outside Mullsjö has become somewhat of a track center, with several trails beginning or passing through there.
 Close by you also find the nature reserve Ryfors Gammelskog, with forest of more than 350 years.The trail that passes through the nature reserve is partly adapted for the disabled.
 In Ryfors you have 'Engelska Villan' that offers accommodation and food.
-Find an overview of the trails here (website in Swedish).
+More about the trails in Mullsjö

 John Bauerleden through a fairytale forest

-The 46-km-long trail has been named after the well-known Jönköping artist John Bauer, who gathered much of the inspiration for his mystical motives in these forests.
+The 57,7-km-long trail has been named after the well-known Jönköping artist John Bauer, who gathered much of the inspiration for his mystical motives in these forests.
 On the hike you pass through fairytale forests and walk past old houses, the rests of a monastery and plenty of streams.
-Here you find a map of the whole trail.
+More about the John Bauer trail.

 Through Emil of Lönneberga's Småland

 Astrid Lindgren’s much-loved Emil stories describe the Småland of a century or so ago.
-Emil-Leden is a 40-km circular hiking trail through the villages and fields between Mariannelund and Lönneberga, so evocative that you can almost picture Emil and his little sister Ida arriving any minute from the next farm!
+Emil-Leden is a 40-km circular hiking trail through the villages and fields between Mariannelund and Lönneberga.
 Accommodation is available in both villages.
 Parts of Emil-Leden are identical to stages 3 and 4 of the somewhat longer Sevedeleden.
 Further information, both on Emil-Leden and Sevedeleden, is available at the tourist office in Vimmerby.
+More about Seveleden